-Section 2.0 describes the Clarksville site, operations with potential for possible radiation exposures, and source terms.
+This Site Profile provides information about U.S. Atomic Energy Commission (AEC) operations at Clarksville Modification Center in Tennessee pertaining to radiation exposures for monitored or unmonitored workers.
+Section 2.0 describes the site and operations pertaining to possible radiation exposures and discusses radiation source terms.
 Section 3.0 provides guidance for determining occupational medical dose.
 Section 4.0 provides guidance for determining dose to workers outside radiological facilities due to releases of radioactive materials to the environment.
-Section 5.0 provides guidance for determining intakes of radionuclides inside facilities.
-Section 6.0 provides guidance for determining external doses from measured doses or for periods when records of measured doses are missing.
-Attributions and annotations, indicated by bracketed callouts and used to identify the source, justification, or clarification of the associated information, are presented in Section 7.0.
+Section 5.0 provides guidance for determining external doses from measured doses or for periods when records of measured doses are missing.
+Because the Medina Modification Center in Texas was similar in purpose and operation to Clarksville Modification Center, Attachment A of this document contains information about Medina.